mziwisky/gitnomic/README.md

 `nohup ./start.sh &`

 Check that the server is running by visiting port 80 on your servers ip address.
 You should see the player whose turn it now is displayed on the page.

+# Local dev:

+Gonna assume you have [Dinghy](https://github.com/codekitchen/dinghy) installed.
+Then just:

+    docker-compose up

+And you can visit it at [http://gitnomic.docker/](http://gitnomic.docker/).